Eugene writes a variety of articles on topics including health, technology, STEM, travel, cooking, home and garden.

 The Dingle Peninsula extends into the Atlantic on Ireland's west coast.
 Slea head at the tip of the peninsula is technically the most westerly part of Europe.
 The battering effect of Atlantic storms has produced a rugged coastline and the scenery in this region is stunning.

-The Dingle Peninsula was used for locations in David Lean's film "Ryan's Daughter".
+The Dingle Peninsula was used for the panoramic scenic locations in David Lean's film "Ryan's Daughter".
 The school house was near Slea Head and some of the beach scenes were filmed on Inch Strand and Coumeenole Beach .
 Some of the scenes for the film "Far and Away" were also made here.

 Newgrange is a prehistoric megalithic tomb near Drogheda, county Meath.